dancer1325/opensearch-documentation/_security/configuration/yaml.md

     - PUT
 ```

-You can also add custom indexes to the allow list. `allowlist.yml` doesn't support wildcards, so you must manually specify all of the indexes you want to add.
+You can also add custom indexes to the allow list
+* `allowlist.yml` doesn't support wildcards, so you must manually specify all of the indexes you want to add.

 ```yml
 requests: # Only allow GET requests to /sample-index1/_doc/1 and /sample-index2/_doc/1